 - restoring function to larynx: voice quality

-- Patients who are uncooperative or unstable and may not be in the normal anatomical position on the CT scanner.
-Often useful to use a 3D workstation to facilitate proper review of soft tissue injuries to the true cord versus false cord, and position of the cricoid cartilages.
+- uncooperative or unstable patients may not be in the normal anatomical position on the CT scanner.
+Often useful to use a 3D workstation to facilitate proper review of soft tissue injuries to the true cords versus the false cords, and position of the cricoid cartilages.

-- CT is advantageous over laryngoscopy and clinical exam for:
+- CT is superior to laryngoscopy and clinical exam for:

 - detection of cartilage fractures

-- evaluation of the subglottic and anterior commissure regions which are poorly visualized on endoscopy
+- evaluation of the subglottic and anterior commissure regions which are poorly visualised on endoscopy

 - 1. Becker M, Leuchter I, Platon A et-al. Imaging of laryngeal trauma.
 Eur J Radiol.
 2014;83 (1): 142-54. doi:10.1016/j.ejrad.2013.10.021 - Pubmed citation